 Here are the AFTER photos.

-This end table project was one of my favorites so far with the last 2 pieces I have completed.
+This chalk paint recipe for this end table project turned out great!
+This project has been one of my favorites so far with the last 2 pieces I have completed.
 I have been on a creativity kick!!
 I am going to keep hunting for furniture to flip, share with you and ultimately sell each piece!

 How do you like them apples?
 I am pretty excited about it.

 Now I want to know what you think of these tables?
 Let me know in the comments below.

 Do you have a furniture piece that needs reviving?
 If you live in the Los Angeles area, contact me for more information about my furniture flipping services.